sahiljaiswal02/Rust_Learning/Resources/helloCargo/Readme.md

 #### main.rs

-> main file where you right the code.
+> Main file where you right the code.

 ```rust
 // Main application